puppeteer/puppeteer/docs/api.md

 - returns: <[Promise]<[Serializable]>> Promise which resolves to the return value of `pageFunction`

 If the function passed to the `executionContext.evaluate` returns a [Promise], then `executionContext.evaluate` would wait for the promise to resolve and return its value.

+If the function passed to the `executionContext.evaluate` returns a non-[Serializable] value, then `executionContext.evaluate` resolves to `undefined`.
+DevTools Protocol also supports transferring some additional values that are not serializable by `JSON`: `-0`, `NaN`, `Infinity`, `-Infinity`, and bigint literals.

 ```js
 const executionContext = await page.mainFrame().executionContext();